intuition-dev/INTUITION/_doc/docs/pug1.md

 4. View the app in a browser.
 Use the S3 URL from [Tutorial 1](/cloud1/), e.g. `https://s3.us-west-1.amazonaws.com`

-5. In the project root `dat.yaml` change 'Oh hi!' to 'Boho!', save, then `'mbake .'` and refresh the browser.
+5. In the project root, edit `dat.yaml` and change 'Oh hi!' to 'Boho!', save, then `'mbake .'` and refresh the browser.
 Of course you could also change something in `index.pug`.

 ## About dat.yaml
 mbake looks for `dat.yaml` in each folder and uses it for static binding.
 If you have `bla: Oh hi` in `dat.yaml`, you can use the value inside a `.pug` file at compile time via: